epfl-matmat/matmat.org/student_projects/index.md

 ## Symmetry-Aware Automatic Differentiation in DFT Calculations

 This project is to extend DFTK's symmetry handling capabilities to work with automatic differentiation.
+Symmetry handling becomes even more important in the case of partially symmetry-breaking perturbations, for materials properties such as phonons and elastic constants.
 The project involves deriving methods that combine crystallographic symmetry analysis[^Togo2024] with derivative computations, helping to optimize density-functional theory calculations [^DFTKsymmetrydocs].
 This would be a fruitful contribution to the open-source DFTK framework.

 **Requirements:**
 Solid numerical programming skills, ideally in Julia or python; Basic understanding of group theory; Bonus: Prior knowledge about DFT.